Scheduled Tasks

 - name: test

 script: echo "Task updated by User B" # Task content modifiedTip: If the current owner is removed from the repository, their scheduled tasks will fail.
-Simply have another user with permissions modify and push the configuration to update the owner and resume normal execution.
+Have another user with permissions modify and push the configuration to update the owner and resume normal execution.

 Deleting Scheduled Tasks